MartinForsberg-Ecru/ksef-docs/faktury/sesja-sprawdzenie-stanu-i-pobranie-upo_en.md

 var failedInvoiceCount = openSessionResult.getFailedInvoiceCount();
 ```

-### 3. Retrieve sent invoice information
+### 3. Retrieving Information About Submitted Invoices

 GET [sessions/{referenceNumber}/invoices](https://ksef-test.mf.gov.pl/docs/v2/index.html#tag/Status-wysylki-i-UPO/paths/~1api~1v2~1sessions~1%7BreferenceNumber%7D~1invoices/get)

-Returns a list of metadata for all submitted invoices along with their statuses and the total number of invoices in the session.
+Returns metadata for all submitted invoices in the session along with their statuses and the total number of invoices in the session.

 Example in C#: